Yurirtp/hangman/README.md

 I then proceeded to check the check_guess function, and made sure that it takes the guessed letter as an argument and check if the letter is in the word.

- def check_guess(self, guess):
+def check_guess(guess):
-        guess = guess.lower()
-        while True:
     if guess in word:
-                    print(f"Good guess! {guess} is in the word.") break
+        print(f"Good guess! {guess} is in the word.")
     else:
         print(f"Sorry, {guess} is not in the word.
-Try again.") break
+Try again.")

 I then defined the function called ask_for_input.
-I moved the code that I wrote in the Iteratively check if the input is a valid guess task into this function block.I then added outside the while loop, within the function, which call the check_guess function to check if the guess is in the word. # I then made sure to pass in the guess as an argument to the method.
+I moved the code that I wrote in the Iteratively check if the input is a valid guess task into this function block.
+I then added outside the while loop, within the function, which call the check_guess function to check if the guess is in the word.
+I then made sure to pass in the guess as an argument to the method "check_guess(guess)".

 I then called the the function ask_for_input, to test your code.

-    def ask_for_input(self, check):
+def ask_for_input():
     while True:
         guess = input("Enter a single letter.")
+        guess = guess.lower()
         if len(guess) == 1 and guess.isalpha():
             break
         else:
             print("Invalid letter.
-Please, enter a single alphabetical character.") break
+Please, enter a single alphabetical character.") check_guess(guess)
-        self.check_guess(guess)

 # %%